Bean-free diet increases risk of obesity

 Information

 To arrive at the results, information from the Surveillance System of Risk and Protective Factors for Chronic Diseases by Telephone Survey (VIGITEL), a survey by the Ministry of Health, was used.
-The information includes interviews with 500,000 adults, between 2009 and 2019, about lifestyle habits.
+The information includes interviews with 500,000 adults, between 2009 and 2019, regarding lifestyle habits.

 According to Fernanda, during the survey, it was also possible to observe that the consumption of beans is decreasing among Brazilians.
 In the analysis by sex, it was found that, in 2022, women eat beans less than five times a week.
 In the case of men, the estimate is that this will begin to occur in 2029.